gohugoio/hugo/content/getting-started/install-hugo.md

 ## Next Steps

-Now that you've installed Hugo, read the [Quickstart guide](/getting-started/quick-start/) and explore the rest of the documentation, starting with an [explanation of how to best use the Hugo docs][usingthehugodocs].
+Now that you've installed Hugo, read the [Quick Start guide](/getting-started/quick-start/) and explore the rest of the documentation, starting with an [explanation of how to best use the Hugo docs][usingthehugodocs].
 If you have questions, ask the Hugo community directly by visiting the [Hugo Discussion Forum][hugodiscussion].

 [brew]: https://brew.sh/
 [highlight shortcode]: /content-management/shortcodes/#highlight